STUDIO SYSTEM LAB

 Pulp-painted animation — an approach where the image and the surface are created simultaneously, allowing material and motion to emerge together.

-This reflects the core of the mentorship:
+This reflects the core of the program:

 • process and outcome are interconnected